Reverse Mortgage for Widows and Widowers

 This income gap is one of the most common reasons widows and widowers explore a reverse mortgage.
 The goal isn't just financial — it's about staying in the home where you've built your life, near your community and support system, without the stress of a monthly payment you can no longer comfortably afford.

-How a HECM can help
+How can a HECM help a widow or widower?

 Eliminate the monthly mortgage payment